 Top sensory strategies for the classroom and how to set up a great relationship with your child’s teacher so their sensory diet is working for everyone in the class.

-This post is sponsored by Fun and Function and contains affiliate links.
+This post is sponsored by Fun and Function.

 Many kids that have sensory differences are faced with a variety of challenges in a traditional classroom that can make it difficult for them to succeed.
 Parents often know their child’s amazing potential, but also know that for their sensory kid to be successful in a classroom they need some strategies for the classroom.
 Before a new school year, parents can start to feel a little anxious about re-creating a sensory diet in the classroom that works at home, or even creating it for the first time?
 Either way, I’ve got you covered, because I’m giving you my OT (and, of course, mom) perspective to totally set up your sensory kid for success in a new classroom.

 First, I want to thank Fun and Function for sponsoring this very important post.
 Fun and Function is an amazing online and catalog sensory store created by an OT, like me!.
 I seriously LOVE them because their entire mission is centered around celebrating uniqueness, and they, too, bring their expert knowledge and parent perspective into everything they do to create amazing sensory products that can help kids reach their full potential AND have fun!
 I’m honored and grateful to be working with them.

 APPROACHING THE TEACHER